HeWeMel/nographs/README.rst

 - Depth-limited search
 - Iterative deepening depth-first search
+- Critical path
+  in a weighted, acyclic graph
 - Longest path
-  between two vertices in a weighted, acyclic graph.
+  between two vertices in a weighted, acyclic graph
 - Longest path
-  between two vertices in a weighted graph or in an unweighted graph.
+  between two vertices in a weighted graph or in an unweighted graph
-- Strongly connected components of a graph.
+- Strongly connected components of a graph
 - Biconnected components of a connected undirected graph